How to: Debug while a Test is Running

 In all other cases, use the procedure that is described in this topic.

 (Optional) Set one or more breakpoints in your code.

 - or -

-Next to the Run button in the Test Manager window, click Debug Checked Tests.
-The unit test runs until a breakpoint is encountered in your code.
+The first unit test runs until a breakpoint is encountered in your code.
 While the test is running, you can use the usual debugging commands, such as Continue and Step Out.
 The unit test does not produce a final result until the code path through the method has been completed.

-You can do this only while you are running tests locally — on your own computer.
-In other words, you cannot debug while running tests remotely, using a controller and agent.
+You can do this only while you are running tests locally, that is, on your own computer.
+You cannot debug while you are running tests remotely, by using a test controller and test agents.